obean/Bookmark_Manager/README.md

   so that I can view my bookmarks
   I want the program to show me a list of bookmarks

+  as a user
+  so that I can save my favourites
+  I want to be able to add new bookmarks

   #Domain model for above user story
     alias user
   alias client